UncleHengz/INF2004-T3/README.md

 Capturing of packets utilizes Nexmon which is a patch for the Pico.

-After getting the pcap file from SD card, we can make use of wireshark in a Desktop computer, to get the credentials that we want for this experiment
+After getting the pcap file from SD card, we can make use of wireshark in a Desktop computer, to get the credentials that we want to see in an unsecured(http) website.
 Step 1)  filter the search result in Wireshark with this "http.request.method == POST" Step 2)  find the hex number "0d 0a 0d 0a" which represent . . . .
 Step 3)  get all the hex number after step 2 and you will get the credentials the target uses in an unsecured website.

+Future Changes/ Improvement
+Potential improvement is to include packet analysis code in the pico.
+Integrate SD card and Nexmon into a combine code.